Oscillation-free Quantization for Low-bit Vision Transformers: Experiments

-From Table \ref{tab:main_table}, we can first observe that the performance degradation is more severe in lower bit quantization, that is, from real value to 2-bit quantization, the accuracy decreases by 17.57\% and 11.9\%, respectively on DeiT-T and DeiT-S using baseline $\rm LSQ$ quantization.
-In addition, quantized DeiT-T suffers greater performance drop compared to quantized DeiT-S. The above two observations are consistent with \citep{nagel2022overcoming}'s finding that models of smaller sizes and with lower bit-width exhibit a more severe accuracy drop due to oscillation.
+From Table \ref{tab:main_table}, we can first observe that the performance degradation is more severe in lower bit quantization, that is, from real value to 2-bit quantization, the accuracy decreases by 17.57\%, 11.9\% and 10.8\%, respectively on DeiT-T, DeiT-S and Swin-T using the baseline $\rm LSQ$ quantization.
+In addition, quantized DeiT-T suffers a greater performance drop compared to quantized DeiT-S and Swin-T. The above two observations are consistent with \citep{nagel2022overcoming}'s finding that models of smaller sizes and with lower bit-width exhibit a more severe accuracy drop due to oscillation.
 In comparison, the proposed $\rm OFQ$ eliminates the oscillation in the final model and thus substantially improves previous SoTAs and narrows the accuracy gap between the quantized model and their full-precision counterparts.
-Specifically, the 2-bit DeiT-S quantized with $\rm OFQ$ achieves 7.05\% higher accuracy than the previous state-of-the-art ${\rm QViT}$ \cite{liy2022q}, reducing the gap with real-valued models to only 4.18\%.
-Similarly, the 3-bit OFQ DeiT-T/DeiT-S significantly outperform the 3-bit models in ${\rm QViT}$ \cite{liy2022q} and Mix-${\rm QViT}$~\cite{liz2022qmix}.
+Specifically, the 2-bit DeiT-S/Swin-T quantized with $\rm OFQ$ achieves 7.05\%/4.64\% higher accuracy than the previous state-of-the-art ${\rm QViT}$ \cite{liy2022q}, reducing the gap with real-valued models to only 4.18\%/2.68\%.
+Similarly, the 3-bit OFQ DeiT-T/DeiT-S/Swin-T significantly outperform the 3-bit models in ${\rm QViT}$ \cite{liy2022q} and Mix-${\rm QViT}$~\cite{liz2022qmix}.

 In the 4-bit setting, we observe that LSQ can achieve comparable or even higher accuracy than full-precision counterparts, and most previous methods have already surpassed the full-precision models, which implies that the negative effect of oscillation in the 4-bit setting is less detrimental due to higher resolution of the model.
-Although the room for improvement becomes smaller, $\rm OFQ$ still consistently outperforms all previous works and the accuracy of full-precision models by 3.24\% and 1.2\% on DeiT-T and DeiT-S, respectively.
+Although the room for improvement becomes smaller, $\rm OFQ$ still consistently outperforms all previous works and the accuracy of full-precision models by 3.24\%, 1.2\%, and 0.68\% on DeiT-T, DeiT-S, and Swin-T respectively.